 Paulo Sérgio Jesus das Neves is a member of the Supervisory Board of Martifer (President of the Supervisory Board).
 He holds a degree in Accounting Audit, with Superior Specialized Studies in Audit.
-He holds an MBA in Finance by the Faculty of Economics of the University of Porto (FEP).
-He is a Statutory Auditor member of the Statutory Auditors Institute number 1342, and has been exercising this activity since February 2008.
+He holds an MBA in Finance by the Economics Faculty of Porto (FEP).
+He is a Certified Public Accountant registered at the Portuguese Certified Public Accountant Association as number 1342, and has been exercising his activity since February 2008.
 He is a company consultant, in the fields of organisation and management, financial, tax and accounting.

 Américo Agostinho Martins Pereira is a member of the Supervisory Board of Martifer (Member of the Supervisory Board).
 He holds a degree in Accounting Audit, with Superior Specialized Studies in Audit.
-He is a Statutory Auditor, member of the Statutory Auditors Institute number 887, performing this activity since April 1994, initially individually and since March 2013 as a partner in the company M.PEREIRA & ASSOCIADOS, SROC, LDA..
+He is a Certified Public Accountant, registered in the Portuguese Certified Public Accountant Association as number 887, performing his activity since April 1994, initially individually and since March 2013 as a partner at the company M. PEREIRA & ASSOCIADOS, SROC, LDA.

 Mária Maria Machado Lapa de Barros Peixoto is a member of the Supervisory Board of Martifer (Member of the Supervisory Board).
-She has a degree in Economics from the Faculty of Economics of the University of Porto (1993).
-She has been a Statutory Auditor since 2006, member of the Statutory Auditors Institute number 1258.
-Between 2012 and 2014 she was a member of the Advisory Council of the Northern Regional Section of the Statutory Auditors Institute, between 2014 and 2017 she was an adjuvant to the Director of the Northern Regional Section of the Statutory Auditors Institute and is currently a member of the Superior Board of Governors of the Statutory Auditors Institute.
+She has a degree in Economics from the Economics Faculty of the University of Porto (1993).
+She has been a Certified Public Accountant since 2006, registered in the Portuguese Certified Public Accountant Association as number 1258.
+Between 2012 and 2014 she was a member of the Advisory Council of the Northern Regional Section of the Portuguese Certified Public Accountant Association, between 2014 and 2017 she was an adjuvant to the Director of the Northern Regional Section of the

+Portuguese Certified Public Accountant Association and is currently a member of the Superior Board of Governors of the Portuguese Certified Public Accountant Association.

 António Baia Engana is an alternate member of the Supervisory Board of Martifer (Alternate Member of the Supervisory Board).
-He holds a degree in Economics from Instituto Superior de Economia (ISE) and a bachelor's degree in Accounting from Instituto Comercial de Lisboa (ICL).
-He has been a Statutory Auditor member of the Statutory Auditors Institute number 612 since 1989, being currently a partner at ALVES DA CUNHA, A. DIAS & ASSOCIADOS, SROC, LDA..
+He holds a degree in Economics from the Economics Institute (ISE - Instituto Superior de Economia) and a bachelor's degree in Accounting from Commercial Institute of Lisbon (ICL - Instituto Comercial de Lisboa).
+He has been a Certified Public Accountant since 1989 and is registered in the Portuguese Certified Public Accountant Association as number 612, being currently a partner at ALVES DA CUNHA, A. DIAS & ASSOCIADOS, SROC, LDA..
 He has been, since 1994, a member of the General Council and of the Executive Committee of the Accounting Standards Committee, having presided the Executive Committee between 1999 and 2005.
 He has been a member of Supervisory Boards in insurance companies since October 2009.

-REMUNERATION COMMITTEE
+REMUNERATION SETTING COMMITTEE

-António Manuel Queirós Vasconcelos da Mota is President of the Remuneration Committee.
+António Manuel Queirós Vasconcelos da Mota is President of the Remuneration Setting Committee.
 He has a degree in Civil Engineering (Communication Routes) from the Faculty of Civil Engineering of the University of Porto.
 He is currently Chairman of the Board of Directors of Mota-Engil, SGPS, S.A., a position he has held since 2000.
-He was President of the Board of Directors in other companies, namely Mota-Engil, Engenharia e Construção, SA (2003-2006), in Mota-Engil Internacional, SA (2000-2003), Engil - Sociedade de Construção Civil, SA (2000-2003) and in Mota & Companhia, SA (1995-2003), where he also held the position of Vice President (1987-1995).
-He started his professional career in 1977 as a trainee in Mota & Companhia, Lda, and between 1979 and 1981 he worked in several departments of the company, where he was also General Director of Production (1981-1987).
+He has already served as Chairman of the Board of Directors in other companies, namely, Mota-Engil, Engenharia e Construções, S. A. (2003-2006), at Mota-Engil Internacional, S. A. (2000-2003), at Engil - Sociedade de Construção Civil, S.A.
+(2000-2003) and Mota & Companhia, S. A. (1995-2003), where he also was Vice President (1987-1995).
+He started his professional life in 1977 as a trainee in Mota & Companhia, Lda, and between 1979 and 1981 he worked at several departments of the company, where he was also General Director of Production (1981-1987).